zigitar/mcp-boilerplate/README.md

 ## Need Help?

-If you get stuck or have questions, check out the more detailed documentation or reach out for support!
+If you encounter any bugs or have issues with the boilerplate, please submit an issue on the GitHub repository.
+Please note that this project is provided as-is and does not include direct support.